TerryTyson/TerryTyson/README.md

 - Hi, I’m @TerryTyson
-- I’m interested in learning Android development with Kotlin.
+- I’m interested in learning Android development.
 - I currently use C# and SQL to automate Solid Edge and BOMs.
-- I’m currently learning ASP.NET Core and Blazor.
 - 📫 How to reach me ...

 <!---